United Methodist Church: Membership trends

 Like many other mainline Protestant denominations in the United States, the United Methodist Church has experienced significant membership losses in recent decades.
 At the time of its formation, the UMC had about 11 million members in nearly 42,000 congregations.
 In 1975, membership dropped below 10 million for the first time.
 In 2005, there were about 8 million members in over 34,000 congregations.
 Membership is concentrated primarily in the Midwest and in the South.
 Texas has the largest number of members, with about 1 million.
 The states with the highest membership rates are Oklahoma, Iowa, Mississippi, West Virginia, and North Carolina.

 By the opening of the 2008 General Conference, total UMC membership was estimated at 11.4 million, with about 7.9 million in the US and 3.5 million overseas.
 Significantly, about 20 percent of the conference delegates were from Africa, with Filipinos and Europeans making up another 10 percent.
 During the conference, the delegates voted to finalize the induction of the Methodist Church of the Ivory Coast and its 700,000 members into the denomination.
-Given current trends in the UMC—with overseas churches growing, especially in Africa, and US churches collectively losing about 1,000 members a week—it has been estimated that Africans will make up at least 30 percent of the delegates at the 2012 General Conference, and it is also possible that 40 percent of the delegates will be from outside the US.
+Given current trends in the UMC—with overseas churches growing, especially in Africa, and US churches collectively losing about 1,000 members a week—it was estimated that Africans would make up at least 30 percent of the delegates at the 2012 General Conference, and was also possible that 40 percent of the delegates will be from outside the US.
 One Congolese bishop has estimated that typical Sunday attendance of the UMC is higher in his country than in the entire United States.

-In 2018, outside of the United States, it would have 6,464,127 members and 12,866 churches.
+In 2018, outside of the United States, it had 6,464,127 members and 12,866 churches.

-In 2020, it would have 6,268,310 members and 30,543 churches in the United States.
+In 2020, it had 6,268,310 members and 30,543 churches in the United States.

+In 2024, the number decreased to 3,988,810 professing members (members who are baptized and have made a profession of faith), 2257,502 baptized members (non-professing), and 794,307 constituent members (members who are not baptized) in the United States, as divisions grew over church policy regarding homosexuality and the Global Methodist Church was formed in the prior year.
+The drop to 4.2million members in 2023 represented a loss of approximately 1.2 million members, or about 22% of the previous years' total - the biggest loss that any denomination has ever lost in a single year in American religious history.
+Much of this decrease (but not all) was because of exiting congregation, wishing to leave the UMC with their property.
+In 2023, 5,595 UMC congregations chose to disaffiliate.
+In total, from 2019 to 2023, approximately 25% of the American UMC churches disaffiliated, 7,673 in total.